Why You Need a Motion Sensor Porch Light?

 The first decision you’ll make is whether you want to go with a traditional or LED light bulb.
 Traditional light bulbs use more energy, so they won’t last as long or as efficiently as LEDs.

-The light must pair with an equally bright light bulb that gives them enough bright light so that it can illuminate everything.
+The light must pair with an equally bright light bulb that gives it enough light so that it can illuminate everything.

 Motion Sensor Type